mathieu-benoit/acm-workshop/content/gke-cluster/set-up-gke-configs-git-repo.md

 EOF
 ```
 {{% notice tip %}}
-We explicitly set the Config Management's `version` with the current version.
+We explicitly set the Config Management's `version` field with the current version.
 It's a best practice to do this, as you are responsible to manually upgrade this component as [new versions are coming](https://cloud.google.com/anthos-config-management/docs/release-notes).
 So you will be able to update this file accordingly in order to trigger the upgrade of Config Management with the new version.
+{{% /notice %}}

+{{% notice info %}}
+We explicitly set the Policy Controller's `templateLibraryInstalled` field to `false`.
+Throughout this workshop, we will create our own `ConstraintTemplate` resources when needed.
+It will have two main benefits: first you will learn about how to create your own `ConstraintTemplate` (with OPA rego) and second, you we will be able to validate our Kubernetes resources against this .
+But be aware of this [default library of `ConstraintTemplate` resources](https://cloud.google.com/anthos-config-management/docs/reference/constraint-template-library) you could leverage as-is if you set this field to `true`.
 {{% /notice %}}

 Deploy all these Kubernetes manifests via a GitOps approach: